What Is a Periodic Inventory System and How Does It Work?

 It’s no secret that for most business owners, physically taking count of the goods in stock is both tedious and time-consuming.
 This is why most businesses prefer to conduct the count in determined intervals, perhaps once every quarter or even annually.

 Under the periodic inventory system, any new purchases or transactions that occur in the middle of the accounting period are recorded in the company’s purchase account.
-This purchase account basically tracks inventory movement by deducting from the cost of goods sold.
+This purchase account basically tracks inventory movement by deducting it from the cost of goods sold.
 Unfortunately, the purchases account does record returned, damaged, or lost goods.

 This means that to accurately determine the number of goods in stock, a physical count is necessary.